 - Hewlett-Packard Company: Represented Hewlett-Packard in its approximately $3.0 billion acquisition of Aruba Networks, Inc.

-- The Related Companies and Corvex Management: Represented The Related Companies and Corvex Management in their investment in CommonWealth REIT, including their successful consent solicitation to remove and replace the entire Board of Trustees of CommonWealth, and related litigation.
+- The Related Companies: Represented The Related Companies in its investment in CommonWealth REIT, including successful consent solicitation to remove and replace the entire Board of Trustees of CommonWealth, and related litigation.

 - Transatlantic Holdings: Represented Transatlantic Holdings, a reinsurance company, in its $3.4 billion merger with Alleghany Corporation, and successful defense against a hostile exchange offer commenced by Validus Holdings.